 Gettysburg Flag Works offers the POW/MIA flag in both nylon and polyester.
 Our high quality nylon is the best choice if you want the striking black and white colors on the flag to have their full effect.
 It’s tough to beat nylon in terms of color quality, and the colors on the flag will not fade in the hot sun.
 Polyester, on the other hand, is preferable if you live in a high wind area.
 The heavier weave on the polyester will help the flag last longer in punishing environments, but it will fade faster than the nylon flag will in direct sunlight.

-Our POW/MIA flags are available for both outdoor and indoor display.
-With indoor display sets also being available at Gettysburg Flag Works.
+Our POW/MIA flags are available for both outdoor and indoor display.and are also available at Gettysburg Flag Works, so you can order your flags and display hardware all in one place!

 - Holiday / Event